bet4a/d3wiki/Selections.md

 <a name="filter" href="Selections#wiki-filter">#</a> selection.<b>filter</b>(<i>selector</i>)

 Filters the selection, returning a new selection that contains only the elements for which the specified *selector* is true.
 The *selector* may be specified either as a function or as a selector string, such as ".foo".
 As with other operators, the function is passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 Like the built-in array [[filter|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/Filter]] method, the returned selection *does not* preserve the index of the original selection; it returns a copy with elements removed.
 If you want to preserve the index, use [select](Selections#wiki-select) instead.
-For example, to select every other element:
+For example, to select every odd element (relative to the zero-based index):

 ```javascript
 var odds = selection.select(function(d, i) { return i & 1 ? this : null; });